gabbian1/sap_ias_azure_function_integration/README.md

 In this phase you must have an Azure account with developer or administrator rights.

 Go to the Azure portal and search for "Function Apps" and navigate to this.

-**UNDER CONSTRUCTION**
+Follow this document: https://github.com/Microsoft/vscode-azurefunctions/blob/master/README.md